-- A-83.
-ASA supports the continuation and expansion of the livestock industry (meat, poultry, dairy and aquaculture) in the U.S. for greater use of U.S. soybean products.
-ASA will work with these industries to improve the public image on the importance of these foods in a balanced diet.
-(2020) - A-84.
+- A-76.
+ASA supports the expanded use of soybean products by the livestock, poultry, dairy and aquaculture industries.

+ASA will work with these industries to promote the importance of these foods in a balanced diet.
+(2021) - A-77.
 ASA will publicly support responsible livestock producers who face unwarranted challenges by individuals or organizations through local, state and federal zoning, permitting, regulatory or legislative processes.
-(2016) - A-85.
-ASA asks consideration that cost share dollars that are available to livestock producers for upgrading livestock facilities be made available to all livestock producers who upgrade, replace or expand their operation to make it an environmentally viable entity.
+(2016) - A-78.
+ASA requests that cost share dollars that are available to livestock producers for upgrading livestock facilities be